plai-group/daphne/README.md

 ./arithmetic_circuit 10
 ~~~

-This will print 10 samples and the log probabilities for each observe statements.
-If you want to use the data in a different format you can edit [main.cu](resources/cuda/main.cu) to handle IO differently, e.g. with JSON or torch export.
+This will print 10 times value for all sample statements and the log probabilities for each observe statement.
+If you want to use the data in a different format you can edit [main.cu](resources/cuda/main.cu) to handle IO differently, e.g. torch export.

 ### Continuous Normalizing Flow training